Buying a car with your partner? Top 5 tips to consider

-Ensuring your new ride is vital, as it protects you from having to endure sleepless nights in the event of damage or theft to your dream car.
+Insuring your new ride is vital, as it protects you from having to endure sleepless nights in the event of damage or theft to your dream car.
 Factors that affect your premium include the age and gender of both registered owners, as well as the type of car being insured – a racy sports car, for example, is more expensive to insure than a sensible sedan.

 While the expense of ensuring your new ride can be frustrating, just remember that you still get to split the cost of the monthly premiums between the two of you.

 If you’re looking to make new memories in a car that’s perfect for you both, get in touch with our live chat agent, it's that easy!